OpenBionics/Anthropomorphic-Robot-Hands/Software/README.md

 ```
 $ roscore
 ```
-We will set the servo motors IDs, so run the arbotix_terminal application.
+We set the servo motors IDs through the arbotix_terminal application.
 ```
 $ arbotix_terminal /dev/ttyUSB0 57142 # The baud rate of Dynamixel AX-12  is 1000000
 ```